GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-19-spring-exam-last-points.md

     - `management.health.status.http-mapping.DOWN=501`
 - You can change the logging level for the package by:
     - HTTP via POST to `/actuator/loggers/${LOGGER_NAME}`
+- There are many endpoints, but three of them apply only to web applications (Spring MVC, Spring WebFlux, or Jersey):
+    - heapdump
+    - logfile
+    - prometheus

 ### Return NO_CONTENT 204